AllenNeuralDynamics/aind_hierarchical_bootstrap/README.md

 To sample with one level of hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from all observations within that element of level_1 but ignoring all structure below that (level_2, level_3).
 Note we are sampling twice here.
 Note now that the estimated SEM differs significantly from the naive approach above.

-> import hierarchical_bootstrap.bootstrap as hb
+> import aind_hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1'], nboots=10000)

 To sample with two levels of the hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from "level_2" elements within that element of level_1, then finally sample from all observations within that level_1, level_2 element.
 Note we sample three times.

-> import hierarchical_bootstrap.bootstrap as hb
+> import aind_hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1','level_2'], nboots=10000)

 How many nesting steps you should take depends on the variance at each level of your dataset.
 The code should work for as many levels as you want, but performance will suffer greatly from each additional level.